HughWarrington/SymPortal_wiki/SymPortal-setup.md

 ```

 #### 6. Third party dependencies
-SymPortal relies on a number of third party programmes that can be divided into core dependencies (required for the core SymPortal analysis) and additional dependencies (required only for ordination functions).
-It is recommended to install all of the below dependencies.
+SymPortal relies on a number of third party programmes that can be divided into core dependencies (required for the core SymPortal analysis) and additional dependencies (required only for the UniFrac-based ordination functions; no additional dependencies are required for the BrayCurtis-based ordinations that are run as default).
 __Core dependencies__ (required)
 To perform quality filtering and MED node identification SymPortal relies on the following core third party programmes (please visit the links for information on how to install them):
 * [mothur](https://www.mothur.org/)(version=1.39.5)
 * [MED](http://merenlab.org/software/med/): o-pad-with-gaps; decompose (oligotyping pipeline version=2.1) __(please see the note on installing the oligotyping pipeline below)__
 * [BLAST+ executables](): blastn; makeblastdb (version 2.6.0+)

-__Additional dependencies__ (only required for ordination analyses)
+__Additional dependencies__ (only required for UniFrac-based ordination analyses)
 * [SumTrees](https://www.dendropy.org/programs/sumtrees.html): sumtrees.py
 * [MAFFT](https://mafft.cbrc.jp/alignment/software/)
 * [PHYLIPNEW](http://emboss.sourceforge.net/) __(please see the note on installing PHYLIPNEW below)__